postcss/postcss.org/README.md

 ## Help us!

 We need you're help to make this website come to life.
-If you would like to contribute you can do so from helping resolving some [issues](https://github.com/postcss/postcss.com/issues) or to visiut our Slack channel to find tasks there.
-This is really a great oppurnity for learning and contriubting.
+If you would like to contribute you can do so from helping resolving some [issues](https://github.com/postcss/postcss.com/issues) or to visit our Gitter channel.

 ## Gitter